hotosm/oam-docs/docs/40_catalog.md

 Having the catalog up and running is crucial for the whole OAM Ecosystem.
 Its status is monitored and is available at [status.openaerialmap.org](http://status.openaerialmap.org).

 ### Source code and development
-The `oam-catalog` is completely open source and the [code and instructions](https://github.com/hotosm/oam-catalog) are available on github under the [LICENSE] license.
+The `oam-catalog` is completely open source and the [code and instructions](https://github.com/hotosm/oam-catalog) are available on github under the **BSD 3-Clause license**.